Anonymity (EX)

 Field-Level Settings

 When you have enhanced anonymity enabled, you can customize the level of anonymity for each field in your dashboard by marking fields as Extremely sensitive, Somewhat sensitive, or Not sensitive.
-This changes the way data is grouped and displayed in widgets, and allows you to group data points below the response threshold on some fields while hiding data points below the response threshold on others.
+This changes the way breakouts are treated and displayed in widgets, and allows you to group data points below the response threshold on some fields while hiding data points below the response threshold on others.

 There may be some dashboard fields participants can be identified by, which should be considered sensitive and should be marked extremely sensitive or somewhat sensitive, while fields that are not sensitive should be marked not sensitive.
 For example, tenure, gender, and the team to which someone belongs can all be used to figure out who they are.
 However, questions asked in an Employee Experience survey are almost always not sensitive, with the exception of demographic questions like language, location of office, and age.